cloudify-cosmo/docs.getcloudify.org/content/cli/profiles.md

 The `cfy profiles` command is used to manage Cloudify profiles.

-Each profile can have its own credentials for managers and Cloudify various enviromental settings
+Each profile can have its own credentials for managers and Cloudify various environmental settings

-See [profiles]({{< relref "profiles/overview.md" >}}) for more information.

 #### Optional flags